grzegorzmazur/yacas/new_docs/book_of_algorithms/basic.rst

 the round-off.
 Let us estimate the required working precision.

 We need to find the magnitude of the largest term of the series.
-The ratio of the next term to the previous term is $x/(2*k*(2*k+1))$ and therefore the maximum will be when this ratio becomes equal to $1$, i.e. for $2*k<=>Sqrt(x)$.
-Therefore the largest term is of order
-$x^Sqrt(x)/Sqrt(x)!$ and so we need about $M/2*Sqrt(x)$ decimal digits before the decimal point to represent this term.
-But we also need to keep at least $P$ digits after the decimal point, or else the round-off error will erase the significant digits of the result.
-In addition, we will have unavoidable round-off error due to $O(P)$ arithmetic operations.
-So we should increase precision again by
+The ratio of the next term to the previous term is :math:`x/(2*k*(2*k+1))` and therefore the maximum will be when this ratio becomes equal to :math:`1`, i.e. for :math:`2*k<=>Sqrt(x)`.
+Therefore the largest term is of order :math:`x^Sqrt(x)/Sqrt(x)!` and so we need about :math:`M/2*Sqrt(x)` decimal digits before the decimal point to represent this term.
+But we also need to keep at least :math:`P` digits after the decimal point, or else the round-off error will erase the significant digits of the result.
+In addition, we will have unavoidable round-off error due to :math:`O(P)` arithmetic operations.
-$P+Ln(P)/Ln(10)$ digits plus a few guard digits.
+So we should increase precision again by :math:`P+Ln(P)/Ln(10)` digits plus a few guard digits.

-As an example, to compute $Sin(10)$ to $P=50$ decimal digits with this method, we need a working precision of about $60$ digits, while to compute $Sin(10000)$ we need to work with about $260$ digits.
-This shows how inefficient the Taylor series for $Sin(x)$ becomes for large arguments $x$.
-A simple transformation $x=2*Pi*n+x'$ would have reduced $x$ to at most 7, and the unnecessary computations with $260$ digits would be avoided.
-The main cause of this inefficiency is that we have to add and subtract extremely large numbers to get a relatively small result of order $1$.
+As an example, to compute :math:`Sin(10)` to :math:`P=50` decimal digits with this method, we need a working precision of about :math:`60` digits, while to compute :math:`Sin(10000)` we need to work with about :math:`260` digits.
+This shows how inefficient the Taylor series for :math:`Sin(x)` becomes for large arguments :math:`x`.
+A simple transformation :math:`x=2*Pi*n+x'` would have reduced :math:`x` to at most 7, and the unnecessary computations with :math:`260` digits would be avoided.
+The main cause of this inefficiency is that we have to add and subtract extremely large numbers to get a relatively small result of order :math:`1`.

-We find that the method of Taylor series for $Sin(x)$ at large $x$ is highly inefficient because of round-off error and should be complemented by other methods.
+We find that the method of Taylor series for :math:`Sin(x)` at large :math:`x` is highly inefficient because of round-off error and should be complemented by other methods.
 This situation seems to be typical for Taylor series.

 ====================================